10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 • Increased hunger – Cells unable to use glucose effectively

-• Persistent fatigue – Low energy due to insulin resistance
+• Persistent tiredness – Low energy due to insulin resistance

 • Blurred vision – High blood sugar affects the eye lens